LeartS/snakebox/README.rst

   user = baasbox.login(username, password)

   books = baasbox.search_document('Books', 'author = ? or year > ?', ['Tolkien', 1900])
+  first_book = books[0]
+  first_book['title'] = 'A new changed title'
+  baasbox.update_document('Books', first_book)

-At the moment, snakebox only has utility methods for searching documents in a collection and calling user-defined plugins.
+At the moment, snakebox only has utility methods for searching documents in a collection, updating a document and calling user-defined plugins.
 All other APIs have yet to be implemented, but you can call all of Baasbox's API endpoints by using the low-level ``_rest_call`` method.